Saturday 5 October 2024

 NEUTRINOS - What are they?

-Neutrinos exert a pivotal influence upon diverse astrophysical phenomena, being abundantly generated in nuclear fusion processes within stars, supernovae, and other high-energy cosmic occurrences.
-Neutrinos emanating from the sun furnish invaluable insights into solar fusion mechanisms, while those emanating from distant astrophysical sources afford clues regarding the universe's most energetic phenomena, such as active galactic nuclei and gamma-ray bursts.
+Neutrinos play a crucial role in many astrophysical processes.
+They are produced in large quantities during nuclear fusion in stars, supernovae and other high-energy cosmic events.
+Neutrinos from the sun help us understand solar fusion, while those from distant sources provide insights into the universe's most energetic phenomena, such as active galactic nuclei and gamma-ray bursts.

 Sunday 14 March 2021